-As stated in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), RD&T is a basic Federal responsibility when:
+As stated in Section 5201 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), RD&T is a basic Federal responsibility when:

 Section 3.
 The RD&T funding in DOT's research-performing operating administrations.

 Section 4.
-The Department's strategy for ensuring that RD&T programs are evaluated according to established best practices.
+The Department's strategy for ensuring the effectiveness and performance of its RD&T programs.

 Appendix A. Detailed 3-year funding tables for operating administration RD&T programs.

 Appendix B. Operating administration support for DOT goals.